McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   # menu; if no setting is given, the first menu level is set to false, all others to true;
   # this can be overridden in the pages frontmatter
   alwaysopen = true
   # Prefix URL to edit current page.
-Will display an "Edit this page" button on top right hand corner of every page.
+Will display an "Edit" button on top right hand corner of every page.
   # Useful to give opportunity to people to create merge request for your doc.
   # See the config.toml file from this documentation site to have an example.
   editURL = ""